 Compounding this inefficiency is the fact that only a small fraction of the plant energy consumed by an animal is converted into edible protein.
 Most of the energy from crops fed to farmed animals is used to fuel their own metabolism, with only a fraction of those grains and other plants being turned into meat.
 To give one example, it takes 25 pounds of grain to yield just one pound of beef — while crops such as soy and lentils produce, pound for pound, as much protein as beef, and sometimes more.

 Feeding all of these animals means that currently less than half the world’s cereal grains— including wheat, rice, rye, oats, barley, corn, and sorghum— are consumed by humans.
-Livestock are fed a staggering 41% of all the world’s cereal grains.
+Farmed animals are fed a staggering 41% of the world’s cereal grain production.
 To put this in greater perspective, the United Nations estimates we could feed an additional 3.5 billion more people simply by growing crops for human consumption on the land that is currently used to grow feed crops for farmed animals.

 The end result of such an inefficient system is that farmed animals take drastically more food from the global food supply than they provide; according to the Intergovernmental Panel on Climate Change (IPCC), livestock consume five times more food than the entire human population.
 A plant-based food system, on the other hand, could feed billions more people while reducing global farmland use by up to 75%, and emissions from the food system by up to 70%.
 Increased consumption of diverse plant-based foods can also prevent forms of malnutrition including undernutrition, micronutrient deficiency, and obesity.